 White Women: Everything You Already Know about Your Own Racism and How to Do Better by Regina Jackson & Saira Rao

-White Women is a call to action to those of you who are looking to take the next steps in dismantling white supremacy.
+White Women is a call to action to those looking to take the next steps in dismantling white supremacy.
 Your white supremacy.
-If you are in fact doing real anti-racism work, you will find few reasons to be nice, as other white people want to limit your membership in the club.
+Real anti-racism work often means facing resistance from white people wanting to limit your involvement.
 If you are not ticking white people off on a regular basis, you are not doing it right.

 Against White Feminism: Notes on Disruption by Rafia Zakaria